CrimsonCloak/Battleship/README.md

-# Zeeslag
+# Battleship
-Beta

-This is a game I'm making from scratch, inspired by/eventually will be like the (board) game naval battle.
+This is a game I'm making from scratch, inspired by/eventually will be like the (board) game battleship.